nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ### Negative Tests
 ```
-    Scenario    : Trying to send a Transaction to the Message Queue
+    Scenario    : Trying to send a bad Transaction to the Message Queue

     Given       : An invalid transaction message is received
     Then        : A response is received with an Error Message
     And         : The response received has a corresponding Error code